mrshumphrey3251-ai/project-ebony-spec/PHASE_2_DASHBOARD_ABSTRACT.md

 ## 2. KINETIC DECOUPLING (REDACTED)
 * **Architecture:** To ensure maximum safety in high-vibration agricultural environments, the system strictly separates macroscopic decision-making from microscopic kinetic actuation.
 * **Capability:** Capacitive touchscreens are never utilized for direct steering or throttle control.
-All immediate kinetic actuation is governed by tactile hardware interrupts (Push-To-Talk NLP) or parallel analog overrides, ensuring absolute reliability regardless of environmental interference or operator glove usage.
+All immediate kinetic actuation is governed by tactile hardware interrupts (Push-To-Talk NLP) or parallel analog overrides, ensuring absolute reliability regardless of environmental interference or operator glove usage.### Deterministic UX & State Rendering

+To ensure the operator's digital reality perfectly mirrors the physical iron, the Tablet HMI employs strict state-rendering protocols.

+* **Transmission Blocking:** Once a kinetic command is initiated by the operator, the HMI locks the execution interface.
+The UI will not accept secondary inputs until the initial TCP socket successfully closes or triggers the 2000ms timeout threshold, preventing network flooding.
+* **Cryptographic State Confirmation:** The UI state (e.g., displaying a relay as "Active") will never update based solely on user intent.
+The visual state only changes after the interface receives the strict cryptographic `ACK` receipt confirming physical voltage has shifted at the edge node.

 ---
 **[END OF ABSTRACT - INTERFACE SCHEMATICS RESTRICTED]**